Politics of Khuzestan province: Human rights

-Amnesty International routinely raises human rights concerns relating to Khuzestan's Arabs through linking with separatists websites who provide information, in particular the arrest and detention of political activists, torture and executions.
+Amnesty International routinely raises human rights concerns relating to Khuzestan's Arabs through linking with separatists' websites who provide information, in particular the arrest and detention of political activists, torture and executions.
 While Khuzestan is not unique in terms of its human rights record, Amnesty notes that often these abuses are related to institutional discrimination.
 In its report entitled New government fails to address dire human rights situation published in February 2006, Amnesty states:

-In 1997, Human Rights Watch reported that "Iranian Arabs, an ethnic minority centered in southwest Iran, have cited significant restrictions on their language and culture, and on their right to participate effectively in decisions affecting the area in which they live."
+In 1997, Human Rights Watch reported that "Iranian Arabs, an ethnic minority centred in southwest Iran, have cited significant restrictions on their language and culture, and on their right to participate effectively in decisions affecting the area in which they live."
 According to another report in the same year, "Arabic is not taught in elementary schools, and the Arabic teaching in secondary schools focuses exclusively on religious texts.
 The governor of Khuzestan is not an Arab" while "Arabs make up 35-45 percent of the three million inhabitants of Khuzestan province in the southwest of Iran."
 In 2005, separatist groups claimed that there was "inadequate attention to their culture and language by state media, facing discrimination in getting jobs, unfair distribution of Khuzestan's oil wealth."

 Joe Stork, the director of HRW's Middle East division, said: "The Iranian authorities have again displayed their readiness to silence those who denounce human rights violations.
 We have serious allegations the government used excessive lethal force, arbitrary arrests and torture in Khuzistan."